jolive50/equity-lens/docs/IMPLEMENTATION_STATUS.md

   coordinates historical, sentiment, smart money, reflection, and explanation agents for both single-ticker and multi-ticker paths with integrated quality validation.
 - **Agent implementations** - `pipelines/realtime/agents.py` integrates the
-  probabilistic forecaster, FinBERT sentiment analyser, smart money service, and **ReflectionAgent** quality validator with ML-only execution and strict dependency checks.
+  probabilistic forecaster, FinBERT sentiment analyser, smart money service, **VectorStore** for semantic search and historical context, and
+  **ReflectionAgent** quality validator with ML-only execution and strict dependency checks.
+- **VectorStore integration in SentimentAgent** (NEW - 2025-10-28)
+  - SentimentAgent now stores all processed news articles in VectorStore for semantic search and historical context.
+  - Semantic similarity search enables finding related news for a ticker using embeddings.
+  - Sentiment analysis is enhanced by blending current and historical sentiment scores from similar news articles.
+  - See `pipelines/realtime/agents.py` and `pipelines/realtime/storage/vector_store.py` for implementation details.
 - **Forecasting model** - `pipelines/realtime/models/forecaster.py` supplies
   gradient-boosting predictions, confidence decays, and feature importance narratives.